akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 - The output depends on what you actually have in you home folder.
 - The `ls` command prints the names of directories and files in the current working directory.
-- This command, as many others, also take in options (also known as flags) to modify the output of the command.
+- This command, as many others, also take in options to modify the output of the command.
-- Options are usually prefixed with a `-`.
+- Options are usually prefixed with a `-` or `--`.
 - An example of an option to pass to the `ls` command is the `-F` option.
 - This option classifies the output by adding a marker to a file or directory to indicate what they are.
   - a trailing `/` shows that it is a directory